cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 - A **switch function** `NewHandler` to route the message to the appropriate handler function.
 This function returns a `handler` function, and is used in `app.go` to initialize the [application's router](./baseapp.md#routing).
 See an example of such a switch [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/handler.go#L10-L22).
 - **One handler function for each message type defined by the module**.
 Developers write the message processing logic in these functions.
 This generally involves doing stateful checks to ensure the message is valid and calling [`keeper`](#keeper)'s methods to update the state.

-Handler functions return a result of type [`sdk.Result`](https://github.com/cosmos/cosmos-sdk/blob/master/types/result.go#L14-L37), which informs the application on wether the message was successfully processed and.
+Handler functions return a result of type [`sdk.Result`](https://github.com/cosmos/cosmos-sdk/blob/master/types/result.go#L14-L37), which informs the application on whether the message was successfully processed.

 To learn more about handlers, [click here](./handler.md).